judofyr/temple/README.md

 Installation
 ------------

-You need Ruby 1.8.7 or Ruby 1.9.2 to work with Temple.
+You need at least Ruby 1.9.3 to work with Temple.
 Temple is published as a Ruby Gem which can be installed as following:

 ```bash